nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author -->

 ### 3.4.
 Common Features
-This section provides the instruction for all features categorised under the common features.
+This section provides the instruction for all the common features.

 <!-- @@author wamikamalik -->
 #### 3.4.1.
 Checking for similar locations - Wamika